I call this a Persian-style cucumber salad because it has many of the qualities of a traditional Shirazi salad, but not

 - Steam the potatoes using a steamer basket or a saucepan along with a cup of water.
 The steaming method (rather than boiling) will give the potatoes a light quality for this summer dish.
 Cover with a lid and steam for 6 minutes on low.

 - Wash the green beans, chop off the stems, and cut into bite-sized pieces.
-Add green beans on top of the potatoes and continue to steam until both the potatoes, and the green beans, are fully cooked (about 6 more minutes).
-Remove from heat and drain.
-Place in the refrigerator for at least 15 minutes to cool.
-Toss vegetables with a splash of olive oil and a pinch of salt.
+Add green beans on top of the potatoes and continue to steam until both the potatoes, and the green beans, are fully cooked (about 8 more minutes).
+Remove from heat and drain if necessary, then place in the refrigerator for at least 15 minutes to cool.
+When you are ready to assemble the salad, cut the potatoes into smaller pieces if needed, then toss vegetables with a splash of olive oil and a pinch of salt.

 - Assemble the salad in layers.
 Place the lettuce on the bottom, then layer on the prepared potatoes and green beans, cucumbers, and quinoa, followed by fresh herbs, fresh lime, olive oil, salt, and pepper.